mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/0_Getting-Started.md

 helm uninstall api-gateway
 # Deploy (using DYNAMOS config helper functions):
 deploy_api_gateway
-# Verify in Kubernetes Dashboard that pods are running
+# Verify in Kubernetes Dashboard that pods are running (and possibly old pods with old containers are removed/terminated now)
 ```